We have put this guide together to hopefully answer any question you may have regarding Glass basins

 Glass Bathroom Basins come in different sizes, shapes and finishes.
 Including Clear or Frosted, White, Black and all the other colours under the sun.

 When choosing a glass basin for your bathroom, the first priority is to make sure the glass is toughened.
 Ideally the basin should have at least a 10 – 12mm thickness.

-Glass sinks are sturdy and can withstand temperature changes of up to 70°F / 21°C without breakage.
+Glass sinks are sturdy and can withstand reasonable temperature changes without breakage.

 Avoid pouring scalding hot water into a glass sink as the immediate temperature changes can cause ‘thermal shock’.
 Which can lead to the basin cracking or shattering.

 Glass sinks should be made from safety glass which is resistant to small accident breakage.
 Dropping a brush or plastic bottle into the basin shouldn’t cause an issue.
 However, a heavy object can shatter a glass sink, just as it would a porcelain sink.

 It is always recommend that you use a professional plumber to install these sinks.
 The most common cause of breakage is during installation or a result of poor installation.

 We would also advise that a glass basin is installed with a glass ring support under the basin.

 This ring features flushed, hidden clear silicone o-rings seal inset which fit into the grooves at the top and bottom of the mounting ring.

 The ring help ensure a tight, leak-free sink installation and are particularly good when mounting a glass ring on a marble or granite work surface.